Analysis | What’s an Ambient Superconductor and Why the Buzz About LK-99?

 6. What do other scientists say?

 News of the research was met by mixture of excitement and skepticism.
+An accompanying video appeared to show a piece of the material partially levitating on a magnet; other scientists said it would be fully levitating if it were demonstrating superconductivity.
 Two independent research teams, one in India and the other in China, claimed to have recreated LK-99 and confirmed the structure aligned with the original paper, but neither found evidence of superconductivity.
 A levitating sample of LK-99 has been reported at another lab in China, but that doesn’t necessarily prove superconductivity either.
-Research into the properties of LK-99 by Sinead Griffin at the Lawrence Berkeley National Laboratory found that superconductivity was one explanation for the results, but that “a wealth of other phenomena like metal insulator transitions, charge density waves” and others could explain the results.
+Research into the properties of LK-99 by Sinead Griffin at the Lawrence Berkeley National Laboratory found that superconductivity was one explanation, but that “a wealth of other phenomena like metal insulator transitions, charge density waves” and others could explain the results.
 The material seems to at least be unusual, and researchers are continuing to dig into its properties.

 No, the last claim of producing a room-temperature superconductor came in the journal Nature in March 2023.
 That paper has been met with some skepticism because its author published a 2020 paper in the same journal claiming the same breakthrough, which Nature retracted in 2022.
 Claims of room temperature super conductivity have been made about other materials, but these claims have either required enormous pressure or haven’t been corroborated by other researchers.